ixmaps/ixmaps-scripts/README.md

+## Description
-### These are convenience scripts for dealing with the database and report generation.
+These are convenience scripts for dealing with the database and report generation.
 None are necessary for the server to run properly.

 ## License
 Copyright (C) 2016 IXmaps.